-- Housing: Paul Mitchell The School East Bay keeps a file of information about housing in the surrounding areas; however the school does not provide dormitory facilities and does not have any facilities under its control.
-The school is not responsible to find or assist student in finding housing. - There is available housing located within 2 miles of the school.
-The cost of housing is between \$1,300.00 to \$2,200.00 per month. - Advising: Students are provided with academic advising and additional assistance as necessary.
+• Housing: Paul Mitchell The School Fresno keeps a file of information about housing in the surrounding areas; however the school does not provide dormitory facilities and does not have any facilities under its control.
+The school is not responsible to find or assist student in finding housing.

+There is available housing located within 2 miles of the school.
+The cost of housing is between \$495.00 to \$1,200.00 per month.

+- Advising: Students are provided with academic advising and additional assistance as necessary.
 If referral to professional assistance is necessary, the school maintains a record of such referral.
 Information and advice on any financial assistance are accessible to students.
-Paul Mitchell The School East Bay also gives advice and information to students on these subjects: - a.
+Paul Mitchell The School Fresno also gives advice and information to students on these subjects: - a.
 Regulations governing licensure to practice, including reciprocity among jurisdictions. - b.
-Employment opportunities, within their field of study. - c.
+Employment opportunities. - c.
 Opportunities for continuing education following graduation.